Meeting Documents & 508 Compliance

-- Heading 3 can only exist after a level 2 and so on.
+- Heading 3 can only exist after level 2 and so on.

-- Heading 2: You can come back from a level 3 to a level 2
+- Heading 2: You can come back from level 3 to level 2

-- Back to a Heading 1 signifies a whole new "chapter" or section of your content.
+- Returning to a Heading 1 signifies a whole new "chapter" or section of your content.

-You won't likely need more than one Heading 1 for a typical agenda or minutes document but hopefully you now understand the concept and why it's so important to nest your headings correctly in a document.
+You probably won't need more than one Heading 1 for a basic text document but hopefully, you now understand the concept and why it's so important to nest your headings correctly in a document.

 Images Require Alternate Text

 Save As PDF from Word